IsmaelTrentin/djsb-commands/README.md

 | `description?` | `string`                   |
 | `parameters?`  | `Array<ICommandParameter>` |

+- `T`: the type that defines the command category, for example an `Enum`.
 - `name`: the name of the command.
 - `category`: the type that defines the command category, for example an `Enum`.
 - `description?`: the description of the command.